What are the Benefits of Acupuncture?

 Acupuncture involves the insertion of very fine needles, about the size of an eyelash, into very specific points on the body.
 Depending on the patient and the condition being treated, the number of needles inserted varies.
 The procedure is usually quite painless, although there is generally some sensation involved.
 One can expect a tingling or warm sensation at the site of the needle, followed by a deep sense of relaxation.
 Acupuncture points are used in combinations to create balance in the body.

-Acupuncture is a powerful medicine which prevents disease, controls pain, strengthens the immune system and increases both the function and quality of peoples’ lives.
-Even if you are not ill, acupuncture can alleviate minor concerns and prevent disease from developing.
+- Acupuncture is a powerful medicine which prevents disease, controls pain, strengthens the immune system and increases both the function and quality of peoples’ lives.
+Even if you are not ill, acupuncture can alleviate minor concerns and prevent diseases from developing.

-It improves hormonal balance, reduce inappropriate inflammatory responses in the body, and improve digestive function, which helps the body to assimilate necessary nutrients.
+- It improves hormonal balance, reduces inappropriate inflammatory responses in the body, and improve digestive function, which helps the body to assimilate necessary nutrients.